Two main advantages of the Dutch cooperative:

 This structure is comparable to a ‘STichting Administratie Kantoor (STAK)’ that was previously used to issue certificates of shares.

 There is much more to know about the Dutch cooperative and its applications.
-Just call Alfred Griffioen, +31 6 24776865, and he will tell you all about the options.
-Or email him: email@example.com.
+Contact Alfred Griffioen for more information.